Torches

 The acetylene/oxygen mix creates a very hot flame.
 There is almost a 1000°C (1764°F) difference between acetylene and air and acetylene and oxygen.
 If you need a very hot flame, this is the setup for you (6296°F!).

-When comparing acetylene and propane, acetylene/air (4532°F) is about the same temperature as propane and oxygen (4578.8°F).
-Many choose acetylene/air because it burns hot AND you only need one regulator, one hose, and one tank.
+When comparing acetylene and propane, acetylene/air (4532°F) is about the same temperature as propane/oxygen (4578.8°F).
+Many choose acetylene/air because it burns hot, AND you only need one regulator, hose, and tank.

 Note: Acetylene is a dirtier gas than propane or butane.
-It is not recommended for glasswork or torch enameling – although, I have used acetylene for torch enameling.
-The backside of the enamel is often dirtied by the gas but, the front looks great.
-There are other applications where the extra soot from acetylene is unwelcome but, for general soldering it’s great.
+Although I have used it, it is not recommended for glasswork or torch enameling.
+The gas often dirties the enamel’s backside, but the front looks great.
+There are other applications where the extra soot from acetylene is unwelcome, but for general soldering, it’s great.

 Butane/Air